 Saving the Wular Lake, Kashmir while fighting flood and drought risks downstream

-This project focuses on Wular Lake, one of the largest fresh water lakes in Asia.
-Rapid degradation of Wular Lake has an enormous impact on community health and livelihoods.
-This prompted the state government to contract Wetlands International South Asia and her partners to develop an integrated management plan for restoration of the lake and its catchment.
+Wular Lake is one of the largest freshwater lakes in Asia.
+Rapid degradation of Wular Lake has had an enormous impact on community health and livelihoods.
+We are helping these communities by developing an integrated management plan for restoration of the lake and its catchment.

-Restoration leads to increased resilience of the 100.000 people that live along the lake margins.
-Millions of people that live downstream in the Kashmir valley will gain relief from future floods and benefit from enhanced access to water in times of extreme droughts.
+- Restoration will lead to increased resilience of the 100.000 people that live along the lake margins.
+Millions of people that live downstream in the Kashmir Valley will gain relief from future floods and benefit from enhanced access to water in times of extreme droughts.

 Government of Jammu and Kashmir